How To Prepare for a Promotion Interview With 7 Tips

-As an internal candidate, you should be prepared to address any mistakes you’ve made or the challenges you’ve encountered in your current position.
-It is good to take responsibility and demonstrate a strong sense of accountability.
-Then, you can focus the conversation on what you learned from the situation and how you improved in your current role.
+As an internal candidate, you may prepare to address any mistakes or challenges from your time in your current position.
+Taking responsibility and demonstrating a strong sense of accountability may be helpful.
+Then, you can focus the conversation on what you’re learning from those challenges and examples of improvements that are evident in your current role.

 5. Ask how others perceive you

 Before your interview, take time to research your reputation at work.
 You can start by asking coworkers and managers in your department and the company how they perceive your abilities.
 Make a list of any relevant strengths they mention and include them in discussing your skills and contributions.